 Bobwhite quail populations have declined substantially in Mississippi during the last 50 years.
 These declines have been due to changes in land use and management.

-Small Game Program Leader
+Small Game Biologist

 Quail Habitat and Population Management